Scenes of Horror as Putin Hits Mall With ‘1,000 People’ Inside

 “The number of victims is impossible to imagine,” Zelensky said on Telegram.
 “The mall is on fire, rescuers are fighting the fire.”

-Anton Gerashchenko, Advisor to the Minister of Internal Affairs of Ukraine, said there are currently 2 confirmed dead, and 20 injured.
+Anton Gerashchenko, an advisor to the Minister of Internal Affairs of Ukraine, said there are currently 2 confirmed dead, and 20 injured.

 Videos from the scene that a member of Ukrainian parliament shared show smoke billowing out from the shopping center and fires raging skyward.